-- 1. The Department Chair/School Director will notify the Review Committee Chair and any candidates up for review (those in their final year of appointment) by October 1 of the semester prior to the review.
-If a candidate would like to be considered for promotion, they must alert their Department Chair/School Director by October 15. - 2.
-By December 1, the Chair of the Review Committee shall request that the candidate submit all course syllabi since the last review and an updated resume.
-The candidate shall submit the materials by January 24.
+- 1. The Department Chair/School Director will notify the Review Committee Chair and any candidates up for review (those in their final year of appointment) by November 15 of the semester prior to the review.
+If a candidate would like to be considered for promotion, they must alert their Department Chair/School Director by December 1. - By December 15, the Chair of the Review Committee shall request that the candidate submit all course syllabi since the last review and an updated resume.
+The candidate shall submit the materials by February 10.
+The Department Chair/School Director is responsible for placing all Course Feedback Forms since initial appointment or the last formal review in the file by February 10.

-- 3. The Department Chair/School Director is responsible for placing student course evaluations in the file by January 24. - 4.
-By February 21, the Review Committee shall prepare, approve, and circulate a report to the Faculty Appointments Committee describing which Adjunct faculty members it recommends for reappointment and, where applicable, promotion.
-The report shall briefly summarize teaching evaluations and syllabi of all Adjunct faculty members addressed in the report, and attach current resumes of each Adjunct faculty member to the report.
-If the Review Committee recommends reappointment with recommendations for improvement or non-reappointment for any faculty member, the report will explain the evidence in the file that supports that recommendation. - 5.
-The Review Committee shall receive a vote on its report from the Faculty Appointments Committee no later than March 15.
+- 3. By March 7, the Review Committee shall prepare, approve, and circulate a report to the Faculty Appointments Committee describing which Adjunct faculty members it recommends for reappointment and, where applicable, promotion.
+The report shall briefly summarize teaching evaluations and syllabi of all Adjunct faculty members addressed in the report and attach current resumes of each Adjunct faculty member to the report.
+If the Review Committee recommends reappointment with recommendations for improvement or non-reappointment for any faculty member, the report will explain the evidence in the file that supports that recommendation. - 4.
+The Review Committee shall receive a vote on its report from the Faculty Appointments Committee no later than March 20.
 Unless the Review Committee determines a need for a live meeting, the vote will be conducted by email.
 If the Review Committee determines the need for a live meeting, it shall make all reasonable efforts to schedule the meeting in conjunction with any Career-Line review meeting being held.
 If a live meeting is held, a summary report will be kept.
-Whether the vote is live or by email, it shall be conducted by secret ballot. - 6.
+Whether the vote is live or by email, it shall be conducted by secret ballot. - 5.
 The Faculty Appointments Committee Chair shall expeditiously forward the results of the vote to the Department Chair/School Director for any necessary further action.
 If the Department Chair/School Director disagrees with the vote regarding one or more of the candidates, the Chair/Director writes a short letter regarding each relevant candidate describing and explaining that disagreement.
 The Chair/Director then forwards the FAC voting spreadsheet, along with any relevant letters of disagreement, to the Dean by March 29.
-If necessary, the Dean and Chair/Director then meet to discuss any further action. - 7.
-The Department Chair/School Director shall notify the candidate of the decision regarding reappointment and, if relevant, promotion no later than March 31 of the academic year in which the Review takes place. - 8.
+If necessary, the Dean and Chair/Director then meet to discuss any further action. - 6.
+The Department Chair/School Director shall notify the candidate of the decision regarding reappointment and, if relevant, promotion no later than March 31 of the academic year in which the Review takes place. - 7.
 If the recommendation is for reappointment with recommendations for improvement, the Department Chair/School Director shall meet with the candidate to discuss a plan for implementing recommendations for improvement.